 - Street Team Youth Programs

 - My Account

 *Ernestine Wade was born on this date in 1906.
-She was an Black actress.
+She was a Black actress.

 Born in Jackson, Mississippi, she grew up in her native South.
-Being an only child she would often play act by herself as a youth; she claimed this aided her characterizations and vocal abilities.
-She had a naturally beautiful voice and had performed professionally until the age of 13.
+Being an only child, she often played acts by herself as a youth; she claimed this aided her characterizations and vocal abilities.
+She had a naturally beautiful voice and performed professionally until age 13.
 She was also an accomplished organist.
-She went to Hollywood and got a job as a secretary at first, but auditioned for music opportunities and was cast to do voice-overs in the animated Disney film Song of the South 1946 as a butterfly and other characters.
+She first went to Hollywood and got a job as a secretary, but auditioned for music opportunities and was cast to do voice-overs in the animated Disney film Song of the South 1946 as a butterfly and other characters.

 She was a fine actress and a pioneer of Black actors in film.
 She was a very attractive lady with smiling eyes and a warm demeanor.
-All her professional life she fought the value of her role as “Sapphire” against those who felt it demeaning to Black women.
+All her professional life, she fought the value of her role as “Sapphire” against those who felt it demeaning to Black women.
 They claimed the role was stereotypical of shrewish Black bossy wives.
-Her character in Amos & Andy only scolded her husband when he deserved it, but most often her character was a kindly, loving and loyal wife.
-Wade was one of the few cast members who 'honed down' the Black dialect.
+Her character in Amos & Andy only scolded her husband when he deserved it, but most often, her character was a kindly, loving, and loyal wife.
+Wade was among the few cast members who 'honed down' the black dialect.

 Ernestine Wade died on April 15, 1983, in Los Angeles, California, at 76.